Simulations of Shapiro, Gravitational, and Doppler time delays in pulsar networks for ultralight dark matter: Observational prospects

 \section{Observational prospects}

 We can compare the expected amplitude of the signal, $\delta t_\mathrm{rms}$, in the de Broglie and Compton cases.
-In Figure \ref{fig:dt_c_vs_db}, we compare the time delay signal as a function of mass and frequency for the following effects: \begin{enumerate} \item de Broglie scale Shapiro delay (this work), \item de Broglie scale Redshift delay (this work), \item de Broglie scale Doppler delay \cite{Kim2024}, \item Compton scale Redshift delay \cite{Khmelnitsky:2013lxt}. \end{enumerate} More details on the last two effects are in Appendix \ref{sec:appendix_other_pta_work}.
+In Figure \ref{fig:dt_c_vs_db}, we compare the time delay signal as a function of mass and frequency for the following effects: \begin{enumerate} \item de Broglie scale Shapiro delay (this work), \item de Broglie scale Redshift delay (this work), \item de Broglie scale Doppler delay (analytic work in \cite{Kim2024}, simulated in this work), \item Compton scale Redshift delay \cite{Khmelnitsky:2013lxt}. \end{enumerate} More details on the last effect are in Appendix \ref{sec:appendix_other_pta_work}.
 To provide an ``apples-to-apples" comparison, we use the same sensitivity curve estimated in \cite{Khmelnitsky:2013lxt}.

 We can think of the signal either as a function of mass or as a function of frequency.
 Figure \ref{fig:dt_c_vs_db} contains both comparisons.
 If we think of the signals in terms of mass then we expect generally that the de Broglie effects will be larger than the Compton effects at a given mass, and certainly over the mass range where the assumptions we make in this paper are valid, i.e. $m \gtrsim 10^{-22} \, \mathrm{eV}$.
-This is fundamentally related to the fact that the field is nonrelativistic and we expect the portion of the potential that oscillates at the Compton frequency to be suppressed compared to the Newtonian potential by an approximate factor of $\sigma^2/c^2$, see details in \cite{Khmelnitsky:2013lxt}.
+This is fundamentally related to the fact that the field is non-relativistic and we expect the portion of the potential that oscillates at the Compton frequency to be suppressed compared to the Newtonian potential by an approximate factor of $\sigma^2/c^2$, see details in \cite{Khmelnitsky:2013lxt}.
 Therefore, we expect if it is possible to probe de Broglie and Compton effects at a given mass that the de Broglie scale effects will dominate, this is the conclusion of the right panel in Figure \ref{fig:dt_c_vs_db}.

 However, if we consider the signals at a given frequency instead of a given mass we find the opposite.
 This is because the Compton scale effects oscillate at the Compton frequency, i.e. $f_c= 1/\tau_c =m c^2/ 2 \pi \hbar $, and the de Broglie effects at the de Broglie frequency, $f_\mathrm{db} =1/\tau_{\mathrm{db}}= m \sigma^2/ 2 \pi \hbar $, which are again related by the same factor of $\sigma^2 / c^2$.
 Therefore, for a given experiment that may be only sensitive to de Broglie or Compton effects with timescales smaller than the experimental runtime, the Compton scale effects will probe lower masses than the de Broglie ones.
 And since the signal is typically inversely proportional to the mass this means a relatively smaller signal for the de Broglie scale effect in this case, see the left panel of Figure \ref{fig:dt_c_vs_db}.